grafos-ml/frappe/pydoc/source/index.rst

    >>> modelcrafter.py train tensorcofi  # For tensorcofi model
    >>> modelcrafter.py train popularity  # For Popularity

-.. note:: This models are static and represent popularity recommendation and tensorCoFi factor matrix for the user and \
+.. note:: This models are static and represent popularity recommendation and tensorCoFi (TF) factor matrix for the user and \
-    item population in the moment they are build.
+    item population at the moment they are build.
 Because of that, it doesn't make sense to build any model with no \
-    users or items on the database.
-Also, you will want to rebuild the models once in a wild, as the users and items \
+    users or items in the database.
+Also, you will want to rebuild the models once in a while, as the users and items \
     will be added and new connections between user and item are created.

-In good true, you will need the both of them in your system.
-The popularity model is used when the system has few information on user.
-And the other in case that the system has more than enough info on the user.
+In reality, you will need some data about users and items in your system.
+The popularity model is used when the system has few information about a user.
+And the TF in case that the system has some (>3 apps installed) info about the user.

-This script is shipping with the recommendation framework and it build this matrix.
+This script is shipping with the recommendation framework and builds this matrix.
 You will want to continue to build the matrix for new users and items to be included.
 Keep that in mind.

 And voilá, you got your self a recommendation system for your precious little web site.
 It's a bit static though.